leytech/Leytech_RatingStars/README.md

 ### To do

-1. Composer support.
-2. I may add some configurable options for RateYo! like colour and size.
+1. I may add some configurable options for RateYo! like colour and size.

 ### Support